Parthenon temple on the Athenian Acropolis, Attica, Greece.

 Let’s take a comparative look.
 Here, a list of solutions from a reader of a working draft:

-• Take out chapter 3–it doesn’t really seem to fit.
+• Consider taking out chapter 3–it doesn’t seem to fit.

-• Chapters 8 and 9 are long and repetitive–join them together in a shorter chapter.
+• Chapters 8 and 9 seem a bit long and meandering–consider combining them into one chapter.

-• Some of the chapters start with stories and others don’t–start them all the same.
+• Some chapters start with stories and others don’t–consider using the same structure for every chapter.

-• The story in the conclusion is really interesting–move it to earlier in the book.
+• The story in the conclusion is very interesting–move it up.

-• The same examples are used too much–mix it up more.
+• The chapter examples are repetitive–consider mixing it up more.

 These might be helpful, but they might be arbitrary.
 Is deleting chapter 3 a good solution?
 It’s hard to say when we haven’t identified the problem beyond “fit.”